on-api/on-api/orders.md

 ```

 ### DELETE
-Used to cancel and order for which the requestedDateTime have not yet passed.
+Used to cancel and order for which the state is "RECEIVED".

 Request
 ```HTTP